MicrosoftDocs/cloud-adoption-framework/docs/getting-started/migrate.md

 - Accountable team: [Cloud Strategy Team](../organize/cloud-strategy.md)
 - Responsible/Supporting teams: [Cloud Adoption Team](../organize/cloud-adoption.md) and [Cloud center of excellence](../organize/cloud-center-of-excellence.md)/[Central IT](../organize/central-it.md)

-### Step 2: Make a business case
+## Step 2: Make a business case

 Making the business case for migration will likely be an iterative conversation amongst stakeholders.
 In this first pass at building the business case, evaluate the initial, high-level return from a potential cloud migration.
+The goal of this step is to ensure that all stakeholders align around one simple question, "Based on the available date, is the overall migration to the cloud a wise business decision?".

 - [Building a cloud migration business case](../strategy/cloud-migration-business-case.md) is a good starting point for developing a migration business case, with clarity on formulas and tools that can aid in business justification.